elodina/go_kafka_client/README.md

 ***1) Partition Ownership***

 We decided on implementing multiple strategies for this including static assignment.
 The concept of re-balancing is preserved but now there are a few different strategies to re-balancing and they can run at different times depending on what is going on (like a blue/green deploy is happening).
-For more on blue/green deployments check out this video with Jim Plush and Sean Berry from 2014 AWS re:Invent.
+For more on blue/green deployments check out [this video](https://www.youtube.com/watch?v=abK2Q_aecxY).

 ***2) Fetch Management***